Property Buying Cost Calculator

 Whilst several thousand dollars may seem expensive, buying a home without permission may result in a fine of $3,300,000!
 You could also be at risk of up to ten years in prison.

 5. Other Costs

 Furthermore, your lender may ask you to pay a valuer fee to determine the worth of the property you are buying.
-Overall, these extra costs may total around $6,000.
+Overall, these total to around $4,000-6,000.

 How Can I Easily Calculate Property Buying Costs?

 Use the above property buying cost calculator and discover the total costs involved in buying your property.
 You will need to enter the following information, where applicable, into the calculator for a reliable result:

 - Lender mortgage insurance